4 construction hardhats in single colors sitting side by side; Rockland County Construction Litigation Lawyer concept image

 Litigation isn’t the only route, though.
 Many contracts contain arbitration clauses, and courts in New York often enforce them.
 Whether arbitration or court litigation is better depends on the specifics of your case, and we can guide you toward the best path forward.

-How a Construction Litigation Lawyer Can Help
+How a Construction Litigation Lawyer Can Protect Your Interests

 Hiring an experienced attorney early in the process can make a major difference.
 Construction litigation often involves a mix of legal, financial, and technical details that must be carefully unpacked to build a strong case.
 At 59Law.com, our legal team provides comprehensive services, including the following: